zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-15-SST-Partitioning-toggle/index.md

 ```

-We can see that the current snapshot, only copied the most recent options file:
+We can see that the current snapshot only copied the most recent options file:

 ```shell
 $ ll ../snapshots/188-4-230-244